royalapplications/docs/src/r2023/royalserver/advanced/backup.md

 # Backing Up Royal Server

 > [!NOTE]
-> Whenever you make changes in the places mentioned below, it's best to stop Royal Server and start it again after the changes have been applied.
+> Whenever you make changes in the places mentioned below, it's best to stop Royal Server and start it again.

-## Royal Server V4
+# Royal Server V4/V5

 After installation, a fully configured and running Royal Server stores its data and configuration by default in `%ProgramData%\RoyalServer\`.
 A number of more volatile settings are stored in a configuration database (see below)

+The following artefacts can be backed up:

 ### 1. Configuration Settings